michaelbaril/sqlout/README.md

 php artisan scout:import "App\Post"
 ```

-Of course, your models will also be indexed automatically on save.
+Your models will also be indexed automatically on save.

 ## Searching